redlac/Rust-blog/content/blog/ownership-and-borrowing.md

 ## Conclusion

-The main takeaways from this post are: values can be assigned (moved) to different variables, but can only belong to ONE variable at any given time.
+The main takeaways from this post are: values can be moved to different variables, but can only belong to ONE variable at any given time.
 If you want to temporarily pass the value of a variable to a function, you can pass a reference to that variable to the function, and the function will **_borrow_** the variable and then give it back after the function returns.
 There is a lot more to this topic, but I will leave it there for now!